Hydrogen (Part II)

 If renewables are too expensive, and the ultimate objective is a more sustainable climate (which it is), then the most obvious option left on the table is nuclear.
 Nuclear has a bad reputation, but that reputation doesn’t not take in account the next generation of conventional nuclear – SMR fission – which is far safer than nuclear as we know it today – nor does it take into account fusion energy.

-A fusion reactor cannot melt down, nor is nuclear waste a significant problem.
+A fusion reactor cannot melt down, nor is nuclear waste a major problem.
 A fusion reactor leaves only modest amounts of nuclear waste, which can all be recycled within 100 years.
-Best of all, it is incredibly cheap to produce electricity this way.
-Half a bathtub of water (seawater will do) plus the lithium contained in one laptop battery will produce enough electricity to satisfy the needs per capita in the UK for 30 years.
+Even better, it is incredibly cheap to produce electricity this way.
+Half a bathtub of water (seawater will do) plus the lithium contained in one laptop battery will produce enough electricity to satisfy the per capita needs in the UK for 30 years.
 In other words, introducing fusion energy will reduce the marginal cost of electricity to virtually zero, making it far more likely that the technologies referred to in this paper will eventually prevail.

-Another option – admittedly one with less upside but also a far safer one at current price levels – would be to invest in those companies that continue to buy up the specialists in the field.
+Another option – admittedly one with less upside but also a far safer one, given the already well-established business platforms – would be to invest in those companies that continue to buy up the specialists in the field.
 Take for example the German industrial gases company, Linde, which bought a 17% stake in ITM Power in 2019 or the Italian energy infrastructure operator, Snam, which recently paid £30Mn for an undisclosed stake in ITM Power.

 An altogether different option would be to establish a portfolio of blue-chip companies which have recently demonstrated a commitment to hydrogen, even if the exposure is not yet meaningful.
-In this category, you’ll find names like Shell Royal Dutch, Toyota, Chevron, Vattenfall, Mitsubishi, Ineos and Hyundai Motor Company, all of which have made some sort of move towards hydrogen in recent months.
+In this category, you’ll find names like Royal Dutch Shell, Toyota, Chevron, Vattenfall, Mitsubishi, Ineos and Hyundai Motor Company, all of which have made some sort of move towards hydrogen in recent months.

-I should also mention Ørsted – one of the best hydrogen ideas I can think of. Ørsted (formerly DONG) is a Danish company that built the world’s first offshore windfarm in 1991 and has since become the global leader in offshore wind with a 24% market share outside China (source: Investors’ Chronicle).
-As you can see in Exhibit 3 below, Ørsted has now exited fossil fuels completely with offshore wind accounting for most of the company’s EBITDA these days.
+I should also mention Ørsted – one of the best hydrogen ideas I can think of. Ørsted is a Danish company which built the world’s first offshore windfarm in 1991 and has since become the global leader in offshore wind with a 24% market share outside China (source: Investors’ Chronicle).
+As you can see in Exhibit 2 below, Ørsted has now exited fossil fuels completely with offshore wind accounting for most of the company’s EBITDA these days.

-Early this year, the shares peaked at about DKK 1,350 per share but has since dropped by about one-third and can now be acquired for c.
-DKK 905 (Exhibit 4).
-The shares are not cheap (a P/E multiple in the high 20s or low 30s depending on which numbers you look at), but they are not trading on the absurd multiple levels dedicated hydrogen companies do.
+Early this year, the shares peaked at about DKK 1,350 per share but has since dropped by over 30% and can now be acquired for c.
+DKK 930 (Exhibit 3).
+The shares are not cheap (a P/E multiple in the high 20s or low 30s depending on which numbers you look at), but they are not trading on the absurd valuation levels dedicated hydrogen companies do.